 85%Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

 This is a well-structured skill with excellent workflow clarity and actionability.
-The main weakness is verbosity in explaining conventional commit concepts that Claude already knows (commit types, imperative mood rules).
-The zagi-awareness integration and command transparency workflow are valuable additions that justify their token cost.
+The main weakness is verbosity in explaining conventional commit concepts that Claude already knows (commit types, imperative mood, etc.).
+The zagi integration, stop-and-ask protocols, and automation mode are valuable additions that justify their token cost.

 Suggestions

-Remove or significantly condense the 'Types' section listing all commit types with descriptions - Claude knows conventional commits
+Remove or significantly condense the commit types list - Claude knows conventional commit types; a brief reminder or link to reference file would suffice

-Trim the 'Subject Line' rules about imperative mood and formatting - these are standard knowledge
+Trim the 'Subject Line' guidelines about imperative mood and formatting - these are standard knowledge that doesn't need explanation

 | Dimension | Reasoning | Score |